hl1ko/42group-project/README.md

 use your own configuration files

 # 2242
-ATMsource is the group project source code\
+ATMsource is the group project source code

-To do list
+To do list:
 Programming Part:
 - [ ] Part I
 - [ ] Part II A